Symptoms of chronic inflammation of the appendix. What is chronic appendicitis and how to treat it? Can appendicitis be chronic?

 The clinical picture of male appendicitis is as follows:

-• Constant nausea, accompanied by pain;
+• Constant nausea accompanied by pain;

 • Pain in the lower right side, often near the testicle.

-Diagnostics of the chronic form
+Diagnosis of the chronic form

 1. Ultrasound of the abdominal organs - allows you to determine the presence of an inflammatory process or abscess of the appendix.